Palmetto Family Council: Mandating ultrasounds

 The South Carolina House of Representatives passed a bill requiring women seeking an abortion to view an ultrasound image in 2007.
 Palmetto Family Council canvassing was crucial in passing the bill, and in opposing any exception for victims of rape or incest.

 Supporters of the bill hoped an emotional experience upon seeing ultrasound pictures would cause women to change their minds about abortion.
 Other states require ultrasound images be made available, but the South Carolina House bill was alone in mandating that women must look at the pictures.

-Dabo Swinney and hate group alligations
+Dabo Swinney and hate group allegations

 Clemson University coach Dabo Swinney was criticized by gay rights groups for planning to receive an award from Palmetto Family Council in 2015.
 After which he declined to receive the award and the Palmetto Family Council defended itself from allegations it is a hate group for supporting bigotry and homophobia.
 Even the council chairman Reese Boyd III stated that during the Swinney controversy critics characterized PFC as a hate group.